Wednesday, October 14, 2020

 With a dreadful pandemic wiping out hundreds of thousands of people, and the economy sputtering after having shut down completely, Bon was very thankful that his formerly 'shit job' was now considered a very essential service, and he, formerly seen only peripherally as just some slob, now almost a hero to the public.
 People were thanking him.
 Children were waving out the window at him.
 Millions upon millions of folks were unemployed, but he was making enough to keep the wolf away and then some.

 His sons would grow to know the place as the house that they grew up in.
+Until his wife bought a second house three blocks away and left him so she could be a liberated unmarried woman again but not actually divorce him.

 Tuesday, July 28, 2020